kitmenke/dbase-tbl-nam/README.md

 # Database Table Name Generator

-Enter the table name in english words and
+Enter the table name in english words and the app will convert them into abbreviated database names.

 ## Developing